 As with any online content, storytelling can whip up a neat conversation, no matter where you publish your story.
 We recently published a series on different types of translations that require different levels of quality.
 It’s the 50 Shades Of Banana series and it was fun discussing it on Twitter.
 I also try to share my presentations online or use them as “storyboards” for future publications.
 It’s my way of re- and upcycling the content I’ve created in the past.
 Keep in mind: Any engagement with the online community needs content.
 Engagement means likes, shares, comments, tweets, references, recommendations…

 What can we tell stories about?

 I am not sure if there is a real strategy behind creating stories that would suit every person.
 I can only speak for myself.
 In my case, it’s a purely intuitive process.
 Sometimes the trigger is a conversation I had with a colleague, as it was the case with 50 Shades Of Banana.
 Sometimes it’s an encounter with a client.
 Sometimes it’s just a flood of random thoughts that I try to get in order by writing them down.
-Writing is my go-to-remedy in times of stress.
+Writing is my go-to remedy in times of stress.
 It’s how I vent my cerebral system.

 Wrapping it up

 For a more formal approach to storytelling, you will find a lot of information on the Internet.
-There’s dozens of tools and apps out there.
+There are dozens of tools and apps out there.
 You just have to go look and try them.
 I’d really love to read your stories, provided they are written in German or English.
 So please do leave a link in the comments for me.